AustralianBioCommons/how_to_findable_citable_software/pages/05_registry.md

 ---

-{% include callout.html type="important" content="Including your software in a registry instantly makes it more findable, and lets you annotate according to best practice metadata standards." %}
+**Including your software in a registry instantly makes it more findable, and lets you annotate according to best practice metadata standards.**

 ## How?